Topological Quantum Computation on Supersymmetric Spin Chains: Acknowledgements

 \section{Acknowledgements}

 We thank A. P. Balachandran, Hosho Katsura and Hajime Moriya for useful discussions.
+We also thank the anonymous referee of JHEP for useful comments on the manuscript.
 DT is supported in part by the INFN grant {\it Gauge and String Theory (GAST)} and would like to acknowledge FAPESP’s partial support through the grants 2016/01343-7 and 2019/21281-4.
 IJ is partially supported by DST's INSPIRE Faculty Fellowship through the grant \\ DST/INSPIRE/04/2019/000015.